Intellectual Property

 .

-Btw. it goes without saying designers should not to the best of their knowledge copy/reinvent innovative parts that are available on the market and potentially closed.
+Btw. it goes without saying designers should not to the best of their knowledge copy/reinvent innovative parts that are available on the market and are potentially still closed.
+Old and common is great.

-As explained above in the example with LEGO: Products consisting of open parts can of course be closed.
-And Trikka encourages this.
+As explained above in the example with LEGO®: Products consisting of open parts can of course be closed.
+And Ikego encourages this.

-Patents & Utility Models: They protect what something does or how it works.
-It is about functionality.
+2. Patents & Utility Models: They protect what something does or how it works.
+It is about functionality not about looks.
 To get this protection your invention needs to be new!
-Where can this play a role for Trikka?
-Imagine someone makes a technical invention using Trikka parts.
+Where can this play a role for Ikego?
+Imagine someone makes a technical invention using Ikego parts.
 For example: One could imagine that the idea to combine the parts 012.1, 033.1 and 014.1 to a “sock dispenser” is protectable with a utility model.
-Socks from a dispenser on a wall is a new function – maybe
+Socks from a dispenser on a wall is a new function – maybe.
+Every Ikego model is also a technical achievement in its own: It adds a new way of assembling Ikego parts into a working product.
+You can try to protect it.
+Ask your patent lawyer if there is potential.

 LEGO logo on top of studs

-Copyrights: Copyrights is mostly for artistic works like text, images or software.
+4. Copyrights: Copyrights is mostly for artistic works like text, images or software.
 They usually cannot be used to protect three-dimensional objects.
 However, texts and images of all kinds are protected.
-So in Trikka pictures you take of your work are protected.
+So in Ikego pictures you take of your work are protected.
 You receive copyrights automatically.
 No one will be able to use your work unless you give them individual permission or put a public license – for example the CC0, CC-BY or CC-BY-SA license – next to it.
+So your great marketing material only works on the page where you benefit from the sale.

 Image Credits